JavaLearnHub/jv-fruit-shop/checklist.md

 #### Don't keep all logic in a single package
 You can use packages to make the structure of the code better, so let's do it.
-Gather classes with same purpose/common logic in a corresponding package.
+Gather classes with same purpose/common log

-Your project structure should consist the following packages:
+Your project structureic in a corresponding package. should consist the following packages:
 - `db` for holding Storage
 - `model` for holding models like Fruit (if necessary)
 - `service` for holding services, like Writer, Reader, Parser and so on